Nuestro sitio web traducido

 If your dentist recommends IV sedation, it is likely because it will be of benefit to you.
 It will help you get through your dental procedure relaxed and at ease.
 Although IV sedation may sound scary, it is very safe.

 Your dentist will administer sedation in a controlled clinical setting.
 This will make sure that you have quick access to medical intervention if necessary.
-But, that scenario is unlikely.
+But that scenario is unlikely.
 During your procedure, your dental team will monitor your vital signs, such as heart rate, blood pressure, and oxygen.
 This will help detect any potential issues.

 Your dosage will depend on your age, weight, and medical history.
 With this customized dosage, you will be much safer and more relaxed during your dental appointment.